RobinMeneust/CY-Path/README.md

     - Press H if you want to place a horizontal fence
     - Press V if you want to place a vertical one
 - "Where do you want to put your fence ?
 (X,Y)"
     - "X" : Give a number between 0 and 8.
-It's the x (horizontal) coordinate of the position where tou want to move your fence.
+It's the x (horizontal) coordinate of the position where tou want to move your fence
     - "Y" : Give a number between 0 and 8.
 It's the y (vertical) coordinate of the position where you want to move your pawn
     - Here we consider that (0,0) will place a fence going from (0,0) to (0,2) if it's vertical or (0,0) to (2,0) if it's horizontal.
 So the coordinates given here correspond to leftmost and uppermost point of the fence
 - If any of the given input are incorrect the